SofiaLouisy/Plants-vs-zombies/README.md

 # Plants vs zombies

-This project is a rip-off of the game Plants vs Zombies.
-It is coded in an object oriented manner.
+This project is a rip-off of the game Plants vs Zombies, coded in an object oriented manner.

+The game is ran in pygame by executing the program "run2.py".